irfanbozkurt/gnark-phase2-mpc-wrapper/README.md

 Remember that you need sufficiently high powers of tau ceremony to generate a proof for a circuit with a given amount of constraints ($2^{POW_OF_TAU} >= CIRCUIT_CONSTRAINTS$):

-Import phase 1 by deserializing a .ptau file: `semaphore-mtb-setup p1i <ceremony.ptau> <lastPhase1Contribution.ph1>`.
+Import phase 1 by deserializing a .ptau file: `semaphore-mtb p1i <ceremony.ptau> <lastPhase1Contribution.ph1>`.

 To get a sample r1cs file from `semaphore-mtb`, checkout the [`semaphore-mtb` repository](https://github.com/worldcoin/semaphore-mtb.git) and run the following command: